rangsimanketkaew/Auto-NWChem/README.md

 ## Post-Compilation

-Try running a simple calculation to check if NWChem works well.
-This is [a input file](https://raw.githubusercontent.com/rangsimanketkaew/NWChem/master/test/test-azulene-dft/test-azulene.nw) doing geometry optimization of azulene in gas phase using DFT/M06-2X/6-31G(d).
+Try running a simple calculation to see if NWChem works well.
+This is [an input file for testing](https://raw.githubusercontent.com/rangsimanketkaew/NWChem/master/test/test-azulene-dft/test-azulene.nw) doing geometry optimization of azulene in gas phase using DFT/M06-2X/6-31G(d).

 - Single run